alpha-egg/Notes/托福/口语/Task 3.md

 R 15s  + L 45s
 R 2 L 8

-1. R: definition + exlplanation
+1. R: definition + explanation
+2. transition
-2. L: example
+3. L: example
-3. conclusion 可有可无
+4. conclusion 可有可无

+主干比细节更重要

+### Template

+In this set of materials, the reading passage introduces a definition/theory/principle ... , which means that/which suggests that/meaning that ... / which is a ...

+Transition: In the lecture, the professor uses/draws on/gives us/provides us/offers us one/two examples to explain/demonstrate/clarify this definition/theory.

+The first example is...

+The second example is...

+The professor also mentions that ... （非必要）